 3. Honor Important Heritage Months: One of our Favorite Virtual DEI Activities

-Or, if you want to honor and understand Juneteenth, this highly rated Juneteenth experience will wow your team.
-With live-streaming guides in Austin and Hampton, this powerful event shares the roots and story of Juneteenth and Emancipation.
-Employee engagement is at a high with this fast-paced, educational event.
+Or, if you want to honor and understand Juneteenth, this highly rated Juneteenth experience will “wow” your team.
+With live-streaming guides in Austin, TX and Hampton, VA, this powerful event shares the roots and story of Juneteenth and Emancipation.
+Employee engagement is at a high with this fast-paced, educational event!

 4. Start a DEI Book Club